 The WRC utilizes NexGen, a Computerized Maintenance Management System (CMMS).
-This software is used to manage assets and streamline maintenance operations, enables the scheduling of preventative maintenance tasks, and facilitates the creation, assignment, and tracking of work orders.
-This software actively monitors aging equipment and deteriorating infrastructure in real-time, serving as a valuable tool for budgeting purposes.
-NexGen further aids in regulatory compliance by managing monitoring data and tracking report due dates.
+This software is used to manage assets and streamline maintenance operations, enable the scheduling of preventative maintenance tasks, and facilitates the creation, assignment, and tracking of work orders.

 5.1.1 Safeguards to Ensure Maximum Compliance